How to Become a Licensed Practical Nurse (LPN)

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

-You must complete an accredited practical nursing program and pass the NCLEX-PN exam to become a licensed practical nurse.
-After gaining work experience, you can boost your earnings by attaining a specialty certification or continuing nursing education to become an RN in an LPN-to-RN bridge program.
+You must complete an accredited practical nursing program and pass the NCLEX-PN to become a licensed practical nurse.
+After gaining work experience, you can boost your earnings by obtaining a specialty certification or continuing nursing education to become an RN in an LPN-to-RN bridge program.

 - 1

-An LPN has completed an accredited and state-approved diploma or certificate program rather than a college degree.
-These programs are typically offered at community colleges and vocational schools.
-They usually take 1-2 years to complete and include training in basic nursing skills, anatomy, physiology, pharmacology, nutrition, and medical terminology.
+LPNs must complete an accredited and state-approved diploma or certificate program.
+Community college and vocational schools typically offer these programs, which usually take 1-2 years to complete.
+Coursework covers basic nursing skills, anatomy, physiology, pharmacology, nutrition, and medical terminology.
 Candidates also receive hands-on experience in healthcare workplaces.

 - 2

-All states require LPN candidates to pass the NCLEX-PN exam in order to receive their nursing license and begin their nursing career.
-After graduating and meeting all other eligibility requirements (these vary by state), a candidate registers for the NCLEX-PN through the National Council of State Boards of Nursing (NCSBN).
-Candidates take up to five hours to complete 85-150 questions.
+All states require LPN candidates to pass the NCLEX-PN in order to receive their nursing license and begin their nursing career.
+After graduating and meeting all other eligibility requirements, which vary by state, candidates register for the NCLEX-PN through the National Council of State Boards of Nursing (NCSBN).
+Test-takers must complete 85-150 questions in roughly five hours.

 - 3

-New LPNs can find employment through social media and other online sources, community or employer-specific job boards, interpersonal networking, staffing agencies, local health departments, and more.
+New LPNs can find employment through online sources, community or employer-specific job boards, interpersonal networking, staffing agencies, and local health departments.
 According to the BLS, the largest employers for LPNs are nursing care facilities, hospitals, home health service providers, and physician offices.

 - 4

-The journey to becoming an LPN or LVN may vary, but there are a lot of common similarities no matter where you live or study.
-For example, all prospective LPNs must first earn their diploma and license before pursuing employment.
+The journey to becoming an LPN or LVN depends on your state.
+No matter where you live or study, you’ll need to earn a diploma and license before pursuing employment.
 Here are some common LPN program and application requirements:

 LPN/LVN Program

-The education program prepares students for entry-level nursing positions through a combination of classroom and clinical learning.
+Practical nursing programs prepare students for entry-level practical nursing positions through a combination of classroom and clinical learning.
 Full-time students often complete the curriculum in one year.
-After graduation, candidates pass the NCLEX-PN exam to become licensed.
+After graduation, candidates pass the NCLEX-PN to become licensed.

 - Admission Requirements: At least 18 years old, high school diploma or GED certificate, minimum 2.5 GPA, transcripts, drug test and criminal background check, CPR certification